Minor-closed classes of binary functions: Indicator functions of binary linear spaces

 \section{Indicator functions of binary linear spaces}

-A binary function whose rank function is that of a binary matroid will be the indicator function of a binary vector space.
-We will call these binary functions \emph{\linear}.
-More formally, a binary function $f$ is \emph{\linear} if it is $\{0,1\}$-valued and, for all $X,Y\subseteq E$, if $f(X)=f(Y)=1$ then $f(X\Delta Y)=1$.
-A binary function is \emph{\nonlinear} if it is not \linear.
+A binary function is \emph{straight} if it is the indicator function of a binary vector space.
+A binary function $f$ is straight if and only if $f$ is $\{0,1\}$-valued and, for all $X,Y\subseteq E$, if $f(X)=f(Y)=1$ then $f(X\Delta Y)=1$.
+A binary function is \emph{crooked} if it is not straight.

+When a binary function $f$ is the indicator function of a binary vector space then $Qf$ is the rank function of the binary matroid with that cocircuit space, see \cite[Cor.\ 2.2]{farr1993} and \cite[\S 6]{farr2007a}.
+Conversely, for every binary matroid $M=(E,\rho)$, there is a straight binary function -- namely, the indicator function of the cocircuit space of $M$ -- such that $\rho=Qf$.
+This relationship between the rank and the indicator function of the cocircuit space of a binary matroid was the motivation behind the introduction of binary functions and the rank transform $Q$ by \cite{farr1993}.

 Deletion and contraction operations on binary functions were shown to correspond to matroid deletion and contraction in Proposition \ref{pro:rank_minor}.
-As binary matroids are closed under taking minors, the \linear binary functions are a minor-closed class.
+As binary matroids are closed under taking minors, the straight binary functions are a minor-closed class.

-We have the following result on minors of \nonlinear binary functions, which will be useful in finding the excluded minors of \linear binary functions.
+We have the following result on minors of crooked binary functions, which will be useful in finding the excluded minors of straight binary functions.